slds-lmu/wildlife-age-sex/SETUP_TUTORIAL.md

 # Wildlife Age-Sex Classification: Complete Setup Tutorial

 This tutorial walks you through the complete workflow for wildlife age-sex classification using camera trap images.
-Follow these 6 main steps to get from raw images to trained models.
+Follow these 7 main steps to get from raw images to trained models.

-## 🎯 The 6-Step Workflow
+## 🎯 The 7-Step Workflow

 1. **Import Raw Images** - Organize your camera trap images
 2. **Run MegaDetector** - Detect wildlife and extract bounding boxes
 3. **Annotate with Interface** - Label images using the web interface
+4. **Convert to Training Format** - Use enrichment script to prepare data
-4. **Create Experiment Configs** - Set up configuration files for training
+5. **Create Experiment Configs** - Set up configuration files for training
-5. **Run Experiments** - Train and evaluate models
+6. **Run Experiments** - Train and evaluate models
-6. **Check Results** - Analyze performance and iterate
+7. **Check Results** - Analyze performance and iterate

 ## Table of Contents
 - [Prerequisites](#prerequisites)